ClementiGroup/LSDMap-DM-d-MD/README.md

 1. Install LSDMap package on the remote machine (see section LSDMap above)

+2. Install radical pilot

-2. Install the modified (serial, simple precision) version of GROMACS needed to run diffusion map sampling on the remote machine.
-The package can be git-cloned using the following command
+3. Install the modified (serial, simple precision) version of GROMACS needed to run diffusion map sampling on the remote machine.
+The package can be git-cloned using the following command:

 	git clone git://git.code.sf.net/p/dmaps-gromacs/code dmaps-gromacs-code